MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 If your Cortana skill fails to launch, check the following:
 * Make sure you are signed in to Cortana using the same Microsoft account that you used to register your bot in the Bot Framework developer portal.
 * Check if the bot is working by typing a message to it in the **Chat** window of the Bot Framework portal.
-* Check if your invocation phrase meets the [guidelines][InvocationNameGuidelines].
-If your invocation name is hard to pronounce or sounds similar to other words Cortana might have difficulty recognizing it.
+* Check if your invocation name meets the [guidelines][InvocationNameGuidelines].
+If your invocation name is longer than three words, hard to pronounce, or sounds like other words, Cortana might have difficulty recognizing it.
 * If your skill uses a LUIS model, make sure you [enable speech recognition priming](https://aka.ms/prime-speech-luis).

-See the [Enable Debugging of Cortana Skills][Cortana-Debug] for information on how to enable debugging of your skill in the Cortana dashboard.
+See the [Enable Debugging of Cortana skills][Cortana-Debug] for additional troubleshooting tips and information on how to enable debugging of your skill in the Cortana dashboard.